 The series continues!
 It’s an ever-evolving process.
 I’m intrigued by the possibilities that technology & reproduction offer to transform my work: adding more layers away from the ‘original’.
 I am working on a project to develop my Daily Drawings into print & I’ve had proposals to make my paintings into digital projections.

 What has been the most memorable moment in your career so far?

 I had a proper dream come true recently.
 I got to paint a portrait of Martyn Ware (Human League/Heaven 17) who has been my hero since I was a teenager.
 He liked it so much he now has it on his living room wall!
 It’s very weird to think that I’ve been drawing him since he was a poster on my wall… It’s not often you get to fulfil a 30 year ambition!

 What is your next challenge?
 Where do you hope to take your art next?

 Keep on painting, & paint & then paint some more!
 I want to get my work out to a wider audience too: more exhibitions, in different places & through different media.
 Watch this space!

-I got to appear on Bolam TV with Martyn Ware this year.
+I got to appear on Bolam TV with Martyn Ware.
 As well as putting the world to rights, we also talked about my painting!
 You can watch it on Bolam TV